pahud/cdk-lambda-extensions/README.md

 # cdk-lambda-extensions

-AWS CDK construct library that allows you to add any [AWS Lambda Extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) to existing Lambda functions.
+AWS CDK construct library that allows you to add any [AWS Lambda Extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) to the Lambda functions.

 # Sample